AN IDEA BORN FROM THE MOST BASIC HUMAN NEED—THIRST

-Bicycle enthusiast Michael Eidson, is competing in a 100-mile race in the grueling summer heat of Wichita Falls, Texas.
-Water is vital to surviving the race, and there are few places to refill a water bottle.
-Eidson, an emergency medical technician by trade, decides to fill an IV bag with water and slip it into a white tube sock.
-Yes, a tube sock.
-Then he stuffs the contraption into the back of his bike jersey, throws the thin hose over his shoulder and clamps it with a clothespin.
+Bicycle enthusiast Michael Eidson was competing in the "Hotter'N Hell 100," and that's exactly what it is to this day: a 100-mile road race, over four days in the grueling summer heat of Wichita Falls, Texas.
+Water is vital to surviving the race, but there are few places to refill, let alone time to stop.
+An emergency medical technician by trade, Eidson came up with a solution on the fly: he filled an IV bag with water, slipped it into a white tube sock (yes, an actual tube sock), and stuffed the whole contraption into the back of his bike jersey.
+He then threw the hose over his shoulder and clamped it shut with a clothespin.
+Hands-free hydration was born.
+And CamelBak was created to pursue it.

-It took courage, conviction and imagination to evolve from an IV bag in a tube sock sold by a motorcycle-driven sales force of one.
-Our core values remain the same and drive everything we do - from inventing the hydration category to becoming the world's leading maker of hydration solutions.
+A lot has changed since our days of an IV bag in a tube sock sold by a motorcycle-riding sales force of one, but our core values remain the same—it takes courage, conviction, and imagination to quench our thirst for better—from inventing the hydration category to becoming the world's leading maker of hydration solutions.